-• Tutors from the University of Central Queensland's Sydney campus offered personalised literacy one-on-one support for students who had difficulties accessing the general English children seeking asylum and in the next holiday four young children were able to take part in the workshops.

-• This year ASC continued to build on the partnership with the Sydney Theatre Company.
-Workshops run by the Company have had an incredibly positive they have helped people with important aspects of learning a new language such as body language, voice and confidence

-• The Australian Youth Theatre was approached by a common holiday workshops in January.
-The Theatre was inspired to create even more places for
+- Tutors from the University of Central Queensland's Sydney campus offered personalised literacy one-on-one support for students who had difficulties accessing the general English classes. - This year ASC continued to build on the partnership with the Sydney Theatre Company.
+Workshops run by the Company have had an incredibly positive response.
+Beyond acting, they have helped people with important aspects of learning a new language such as body language, voice and confidence in speaking. - The Australian Youth Theatre was approached by a common donor to sponsor three scholarships for children seeking asylum to their holiday workshops in January.
+The Theatre was inspired to create even more places for children seeking asylum and in the next holiday four young children were able to take part in the workshops.